6 Tips for Attracting Millennial Diners

 Next Step: Application

 Understanding what Millennials look for in restaurants isn’t enough.
 You have to highlight appealing aspects of your restaurant where Millennials look for information.
 And that means going digital.

-6 Reasons Why Digital Promos are the Way to Go
+6 Reasons Why Gamified Promos are the Way to Go

 1) They Improve Brand Knowledge